Alexander-Miller0/RIDA/README.md

 # Random Inverse Depolarizing Approximation (RIDA)

 Universally applicable, low overhead quantum error mitigation for gate and measurement error.
-We present the theory and results behind RIDA in our paper the accompanying paper: A. X. Miller, M. B. Soley, "Universal Quantum Error Mitigation via the Random Inverse Depolarizing Approximation", in preperation.
+We present the theory and results behind RIDA in our paper the accompanying paper: A. X. Miller, M. B. Soley, "Universal Quantum Error Mitigation via Random Inverse Depolarizing Approximation," in preperation.

  # Instructions